JuanDM93/soft-poke-api/README.md

 Pokemon Teams API

 This is a simple API that allows you to create and manage Pokemon teams.
+It is built using Django and Django Rest Framework.

 ## Getting Started